 ISV - An independent software vendor is a separate vendor that provides a product for managing a self-encrypting drive and provides a user interface to the drive.
+This definition is unique to this CP.

 Known Secret - PIN, password, or passphrase.